 Yes, students from any DMACC campus or learning center are eligible to apply for transfer.
 However, space is limited and not all those who meet the minimum requirements are guaranteed admission.
 Generally speaking, the stronger a candidate's academic record, the greater the likelihood of admission.

 Will my classes from DMACC be accepted for credit at Grinnell, or will I need to repeat some classes?

 The majority of credit earned at DMACC with a grade of C or higher (C- does not count) will be applied toward the total number of credit hours required for graduation from Grinnell College.
-However, certain of Grinnell's majors and concentrations have additional specific course requirements and may not permit DMACC classes to satisfy these requirements.
-If you have specific questions regarding DMACC credit transfer, please contact Cheryl Chase, Grinnell College Registrar email@example.com, 641-269-3450.
+However, some of Grinnell's majors and concentrations have additional specific course requirements and may not permit DMACC classes to satisfy these requirements.
+If you have specific questions regarding DMACC credit transfer, please contact Jason Maher, Grinnell College Registrar, email@example.com, 641-269-3450.

 If I transfer before I've completed my degree at DMACC, can I transfer the credits I earn at Grinnell College back to DMACC to receive my associate degree after I've left DMACC?

 Yes.
 Per DMACC procedure, up to the last 10 credits can be waived by applying for an exception with the registrar.
 DMACC will grant credit for select Grinnell College courses, enabling transfer students to graduate with both a Grinnell bachelor's degree and a DMACC associate degree.
 Please contact DMACC credentials staff, firstname.lastname@example.org, 515-964-6647, for more information.